 It’s actually not that simple, though.
 While it’s generally OK for dogs to watch television, the colors, sounds and content can make some dogs feel anxious.
-Fetch by The Dodo’s on-staff veterinarian, Dr. Aliya McCullough shares some things to consider before turning on the television with your pup around.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough shares some things to consider before turning on the television with your pup around.

 “Some dogs may like to watch TV, and others completely ignore it,” Dr. McCullough says.
 “It's an individual decision that pet parents can make based on their dog’s preference and behavior.”

 When it comes to colors, Dr. McCullough explains that dogs only see in yellow, blue and green — so certain shows (especially colorful cartoons) could be either boring or confusing to them as they can’t differentiate shades.
 Pups process images much faster than humans, too, so instead of seeing the true image, television often looks like random flickering, bright movements.